![]() |

 2) The Department will calculate the delivering supplier's or self-assessing purchaser's average monthly liability for calendar year 1998, and only for calendar year 1998, by taking the sum of the delivering supplier's or self-assessing purchaser's liabilities for the last 5 months of calendar year 1998 and dividing by the number 12.

-d) Other tax payments
+d) Other Tax Payments

-Beginning on October 1, 2002, a taxpayer who has an annual tax liability of $200,000 or more shall make all payments of that tax to the Department by electronic funds transfer.
+Beginning on October 1, 2002, and through September 30, 2010, a taxpayer who has an annual tax liability of $200,000 or more shall make all payments of that tax to the Department by electronic funds transfer.
 Before August 1 of each year, beginning in 2002, the Department shall notify all taxpayers required to make payments by electronic funds transfer.
 All taxpayers required to make payments by electronic funds transfer shall make those payments for a minimum of one year beginning on October 1.
-[20 ILCS 2505/2505-210] This applies to all taxes administered by the Department except the Motor Fuel Tax and the Environmental Impact Fee.
+Beginning October 1, 2010, a taxpayer who has an annual tax liability of $20,000 or more shall make all payments of that tax to the Department by electronic funds transfer.
+[20 ILCS 2505/2505-210] This requirement applies to all taxes administered by the Department not otherwise specified in this Section.

 e) Liquor Revenue Tax Payments

-f) Cigarette and Cigarette Use Tax Payments
+f) Cigarette and Cigarette Use Tax Payments; Tax Stamp Payments

-2) Beginning on January 1, 2003 each distributor who pays for cigarette revenue tax stamps with a postdated draft shall pay such draft by means of electronic funds transfer.
-[35 ILCS 135/3]
+2) Beginning on January 1, 2003, through June 30, 2003, each distributor who pays for cigarette revenue tax stamps with a postdated draft shall pay such draft by means of electronic funds transfer [35 ILCS 135/3].
+On and after July 1, 2003, payment for tax stamps affixed to original packages of cigarettes and packages of little cigars containing 20 or 25 little cigars must be made by means of electronic funds transfer.

 g) Hotel Operators' Occupation Tax Payments